cristian-g/outgogo-api/README.md

 ## About this project

-This project is about listing the vehicles owned by the user and the ones shared with him.
-In the near future it will be possible to use this application to manage different expenses of each vehicle to distribute them to the users using the same vehicle.
+This is the Outgogo API, which uses Laravel PHP framework.
+Outgogo allows to manage different expenses of a shared car to distribute them to the users using the same car.

 ## Stack